Fall in Lexington

 Feeling lazy?
 Plopping into an inner tube is a perfectly acceptable alternative while the warm weather holds.
 Fed by creeks and streams tumbling down nearby mountains, these rivers flow past miles of mountain-and-valley scenery, from boulder-lined gorges to forested slopes to picturesque farms.

 Where to drop in?
 The cities of Lexington and Buena Vista border the Maury River and provide convenient access points.
 The town of Glasgow, a paddling hub with a new boat ramp, sits at the confluence of the Maury and James.
-For specific access points see our canoeing page or check with local outfitters.
+For specific access points see our canoeing page, check with local outfitters, and view maps of the Upper James River Water Trail.